Feeling Overwhelmed By Work & Life? Try This Simple Strategy

 But now, let’s add two simple rules:

-- D is the last activity
+- „D“ is the last activity

 What do you think, how many possibilities are left?

-Every single bird complies to a few simple rules.
+Every single bird complies with a small set of simple rules.
 But as a whole, the flock of birds forms an intelligent and resilient organism.
-The same is the case for the organization of ants and fish.
+The same is the case for ant colonies and fish swarms.

 A great explanation of emergence can be found in this video:

-How To Design Your Own Smart Rules
+How To Design Smart Rules

 Smart rules are especially suited for hectic and complex environments.
-Such environments are characterized by juggling many different activities as well as the non-existence of a perfect and straightforward solution.
+Such environments are characterized by managing countless activities as well as the non-existence of a perfect and straightforward solution.

 Ok, once you identified an application area for smart rules, you need to define your concrete problems.
 As you have already seen in this blog post, I did this for my blogging routine.

 - Managing several projects at the same time